The Senior Dogs Project

 If you would like your voice to be heard we suggest the following alternatives:

 Reports on adverse experiences should be made to Pfizer and to the FDA.
 Please see the Rimadyl Take Action Page, linked from the navigation bar at the left.
 To join the internet-based Rimadyl ADE support group, click on "Doghealth2 E-mail List" in the navigation bar at the left.
+A comprehensive report on a successful class action lawsuit against Pfizer appears at this link: The Dog Place.

 We again thank everyone who has contributed a report to srdogs.
 Each of you has helped further the cause of making information about Rimadyl more widely available.
 In some instances, we have received messages from people who say their dogs' lives were saved by information on the srdogs website.
 You who have contributed your reports surely have their special gratitude.